SELab-2/OSOC-2/docs/technicalManual.md

 In order to restore the database from the backup files use ```cat osoc2-DAY.bak | docker exec -i osoc-2-db-1 psql -U osoc2``` where DAY should be replaced by the wanted version of the backup files.

+It is highly recommended to have a copy of these backup files on a different server.
+This will prevent loss of data when the main server crashes.

 ## Frontend guide <a name="frontend"></a>

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).